St. Luke's Orthodox Anglican Church:

 The word Anglicanism derives from a Latin word that merely means "of England."
 Anglicanism describes the traditions of Christian worship that grew in ancient times in the British Isles.
 But the roots of Anglicanism existed long before there even was an England.
 The Roman Empire controlled the South of the British Isles in the first several centuries after the death, resurrection, and Ascension of Jesus Christ.
 But north of Hadrian's Wall, the wall erected by the Roman Emperor Hadrian, there were clans, tribes and various small kingdoms.
 Christianity grew in the British Isles both north and south of Hadrian's Wall.

 There are many stories and ideas how Christianity came quickly to the British Isles.
 Perhaps the most famous tradition is that St. Joseph of Arimathea traveled to England in the first century.
 He was the wealthy Judean who provided the burial crypt for Jesus Christ.
 There was the Holy Thorn Tree of Glastonbury in England, which was said to have sprouted where St. Joseph placed his staff when he traveled to the British Isles in the first century.
-The Archdeacon of our Diocese, the very Reverend Michael Kerouac, has rightly observed that this tradition is plausible, considering that a wealthy merchant in the first century might well have traveled to the British Isles to trade in tin, a valuable metal, that was at that time mined in the South of the British Isles.
+Some have rightly observed that this tradition is plausible, considering that a wealthy merchant in the first century might well have traveled to the British Isles to trade in tin, a valuable metal, that was at that time mined in the South of the British Isles.
 In December, 2010 vandals who hated Christianity chopped down the Thorn Tree of Glastonbury.

 Another tradition is that St. Paul actually traveled to the British Isles.
 Some writers have speculated that St. Paul converted Roman soldiers who were guarding him when he was imprisoned under the Roman Emperor Nero.
 These soldiers could have brought Christianity to the British Isles if they later were transferred there.
 Another tradition is that St. Simon the Zealot, also known as St. Simon the Canaanite, one of the original disciples, traveled to the British Isles and was martyred there.